riccio85/fend-mws-restaurant-review-stage1/README.md

 ### How to run?

-1. Make your own clone of the project.
-Reach on the folder you just cloned and  start up a simple HTTP server to serve up the site files on your local computer
+1. Make your own clone of the project from [here](https://github.com/riccio85/fend-mws-restaurant-review-stage1.git.)

+1. Reach on the folder you just cloned and start up a simple HTTP server to serve up the site files on your local computer.
-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.

 In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

 2. With your server running, visit the site: `http://localhost:8000` to see the project.